 As a result, valuable data is siloed — or in some cases, missing entirely.
 A digital readiness study commissioned by Xerox revealed that employees spend more time on document workflows than their actual job responsibilities.
 To right this wrong, 65% of survey respondents report that they’re starting to digitize and automate formerly manual processes.

-Any compliant quality management system worth considering will have a powerful tools for document control strategy, because documentation is critical to passing audits and verifying compliance.
+Any compliant quality management system worth considering will have a powerful tool for document control strategy because documentation is critical to passing audits and verifying compliance.
 As a bonus, these systems can improve efficiency and reduce the headaches that plague organizations with manual documentation processes.
-If your own business is still pushing paper, it’s time make a change.
+If your own business is still pushing paper, it’s time to make a change.
 Step into the digital age, and we guarantee you’ll never look back.